 The International Studies Certificate requires two years of a foreign language with prerequisite preparation in general education courses that emphasize world geography and culture.
 The core courses, also at the lower-division level, emphasize international political and economic structures and interrelationships.
 The student then chooses an area for concentrated study.
-Students can either choose to concentrate in the area of International Relations (see below) or in the area of Tourism (see Business Administration).
+Students can either choose to concentrate in the area of international relations or in the area of tourism (for the latter, see information under the Business Administration section of the catalog within the College of Business and Economics).
 The concentrations are comprised of upper-division courses, which consider issues in a global context and stress cross-national understanding.
 The Certificate is notable for having a capstone seminar study or study abroad feature providing hands-on experience for the student.

 Student Learning Outcomes

 Upon completion of the International Studies Certificate (International Relations Concentration), students will be able to do the following:

 - understand major themes of global studies and current status and trend of globalization;

 - develop the theoretical expertise necessary to explain global issues and to anticipate emerging threats, challenges, and opportunities in the global arena;

 - identify key institutions and dynamics in the development of the contemporary international system as well as their historical foundations;